abhisara01/Evilginx-Cheatsheet/Evilginx CheatSheet.md

 19. Blacklist Management - automatic blacklist of IP when there is no auth.
 You can remove the IP from blacklist from blacklist.txt file in .eviginx which is present in C:\users\.evilginx\blacklist.txt.
   - $ blacklist <option>
+Default redirect can be changed via $ config <redirect_url>

+20. Obfuscate to harden security.